-- Ramridge Primary School recognises that while all children have a right to be safe, some children may be more vulnerable to abuse, for example a young carer, a child frequently missing from home/care, children with disabilities or special educational needs, a child living with domestic abuse, parental mental ill health or substance abuse, or a child who has returned home to their family from care. - We recognise that additional barriers can exist when recognising abuse and neglect in children with special educational needs or disabilities, medical or physical health conditions.

-These can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - communication barriers and difficulties in managing or reporting these challenges - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so

-Any reports of abuse involving children with SEND will therefore require close liaison with the designated safeguarding lead (or deputy) and the SENCO.
+- St Augustine's Academy recognises that while all children have a right to be safe, some children may be more vulnerable to abuse, for example a young carer, a child frequently missing from home/care, children with disabilities or special educational needs, a child living with domestic abuse, parental mental ill health or substance abuse, or a child who has returned home to their family from care. - We recognise that additional barriers can exist when recognising abuse and neglect in children with special educational needs or disabilities, medical or physical health conditions. - These can include: - o assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - o communication barriers and difficulties in managing or reporting these challenges - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so. - Any reports of abuse involving children with SEND will therefore require close liaison with the designated safeguarding lead (or deputy) and the SENDCO.
+As with any safeguarding concern, these will initially go to the DSL and not to the SENDCo.
+It will be for the DSL to decide what information is passed to the SENDCo. - St Augustine's Academy will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.

-- Ramridge Primary School will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place. - Ramridge Primary School is considering excluding, either fixed term or permanently, a vulnerable child and/or a child who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency risk-assessment meeting prior to making the decision to exclude. - Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, we work together with Local Authority and other key professionals to coordinate a meeting with parents/carers where possible.
+- If St Augustine's Academy is considering excluding, either fixed term or permanently, a vulnerable child and/or a child who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency risk-assessment meeting prior to making the decision to exclude. - Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, we work together with Local Authority and other key professionals to coordinate a meeting with parents/carers where possible.
 We will do this before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.
 This is particularly important where a child has SEND, is vulnerable, and/or has a social worker. - In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the Governing Body.